-- 2.1.1 You explain the proposed shelter and the counseling services you will provide. - 2.1.2 You clearly detail a shelter that is licensed and has a physical structure consistent with the requirements described in the program description. - 2.2 Comprehensive youth-centered services model (0-5 points) - 2.2.1 You explain how you will effectively integrate PYD and trauma-informed care into your program. - 2.3 Outreach implementation strategy (0-5 points) - 2.3.1 You detail an outreach implementation strategy to include outreach, education and awareness, youth engagement and coordination, and the provision of gateway services.
+- 2.1.1 You describe the proposed housing structure. - 2.1.2 You describe your plan for providing supervision and ensuring safety for all youth and dependent children in the program.

+2.2 Comprehensive youth-centered services (0-5 points)

+2.2.1 You describe how your program will address the social and emotional wellbeing of youth, incorporating a strengths-based approach based on PYD and trauma-informed care.

+2.3 Outreach implementation strategy and provision of basic needs (0-5 points)

+- 2.3.1 You detail an outreach implementation strategy to include outreach, education and awareness, and provision of basic needs. - 2.3.2 You describe ways youth with lived experience of homelessness are engaged in the implementation strategy process.

-2.4 Screening and assessment (0-10 points)
+2.4 Screening and assessment (0-5 points)

-- 2.4.1 You detail your program's screening and assessment process to determine eligibility for shelter and services. - 2.4.2 You include a description of the screening tools you will use, the planned assessment process, and how information from the assessment will inform service delivery, including identifying youth victims of trafficking.
+- 2.4.1 You detail your program's screening and assessment process to determine eligibility for shelter and services. - 2.4.2 You include a description of the tools you will use, the planned assessment process, and how information from the assessment will inform service delivery, including identifying youth victims of trafficking.

-2.5 Case management (0-5 points)
+2.5 Case management (0-10 points)

-• 2.5.1 You explain your harm reduction and case management services, including treatment, service coordination, and education services plans.
+2.5.1 You describe how case management will be conducted, including the provision of services, treatment, and service coordination.

-2.6 Aftercare (0-5 points)
+2.6 Life skills training, child care, and referrals (0-5 points)